Clément Jambon 🚴♂️

 Master of Science

-Major in Visual and Interactive Computing - Minor in Machine Learning
+Major in Visual and Interactive Computing, Minor in Machine Learning

-September 2022 - current
+September 2022 - August 2024

 logo-polytechnique